rschristopher/rschristopher.github.io/src/pow/understand-the-terms.md

 The idea is simple, pool your hashrate and share the reward based on contributed hashrate.
-A small miner doesn't have to wait 540 years or be extremely lucky, they can get paid a small amount daily.
+A small miner doesn't have to wait 540 years or be extremely lucky -- they can get paid a small amount daily.

-This works by all of the miners in a pool using the pool's coinbase address, and expecting a payout from the pool
+All miners in a pool
+ use the pool's coinbase address, and expect payout from the pool
  (as their shares *prove* they did work for the pool).
 There are different payout strategies